Metal Roofing San Antonio TX

 Very popular in coastal climates due to aluminum’s resistance to salt corrosion, this type of roof is very strong and durable.

-It is a highly active metal that reacts almost instantly to atmospheric conditions, which means it can protect itself very well in many different types of weather.
+It is a highly active material that reacts almost instantly to atmospheric conditions, which means it can protect itself very well in many different types of weather.

 Aluminum can be a bit costly initially.
 But if you live in a coastal climate, it will more than make it for the initial cost in lower maintenance bills down the road.